Frequently Asked Questions

 1. Our school holds career fairs, information sessions, etc. Can someone from the PMF Program Office come speak about the program?

 The PMF Program Office receives numerous requests to speak at career fairs and information sessions throughout the year.
 In an effort to maximize resources, and get timely updates to all academia stakeholders, we leverage technology to deliver details about the program.
+If you are interested in connecting with us on an opportunity, please email us at email@example.com.

 2. How can I be kept informed of new developments in the PMF Program?